mb47/barleyvariomics/README.md

 # barleyvariomics
-Repository for analysis and plotting code related to large scale barley variomics study
+Repository for analysis and plotting code related to publication "Crop breeding implications of the evolutionary patterns of barley pericentromeric chromosome regions, as shaped by linkage disequilibrium and domestication" (DOI to be confirmed).